 - 1. At the teacher's discretion, the student may be given a zero as a final grade on that assignment. - 2.
 Parental notification by the teacher will occur. - 3.
-First offense will result in a one day in school suspension.
+First offense will result in a one day In School Suspension.
 (ISS) - 4.
-Second offense will constitute out of school suspension.
+Second offense will constitute Out of School Suspension.
 (OSS) - 5.
-The student will be denied the privilege of membership in academic clubs for the remainder of the year.
+Students will be denied the privilege of membership in academic clubs for the remainder of the year.
 Any future recommendations given by teachers may also be affected. - 6.
 Any instances of plagiarism/cheating can also affect college admissions.
 We are required to report any instances of "academic integrity" if the college requests.

-12. INCOMPLETE GRADE(S)
+12. INCOMPLETE GRADE(S):